ChainLynxRobotics/constitution/Club Constitution.md

 - Strategy Officer

 ## The election will be held according to the Election Rules
+- The appointment process of the safety officer has not been officially decided

 # Article 4 - Departments
 ## The team has 6 departments